Beverage Containers

 Why Recycle Beverage Containers

-New Brunswick has had a provincial recycling program for beverage containers since 1992.
-As of April 1, 2024, the program will transition to Extended Producer Responsibility, where producers will assume responsibility for the collection, storage, transportation and recycling of their products.
-Once the transition occurs, the program will change from a half-back to a full-back system, which means consumers will receive a 100% refund on deposit-bearing beverage containers.
+New Brunswick has had a recycling program for beverage containers since 1992.
+As of April 1, 2024, the program transitioned to Extended Producer Responsibility, where producers assumed responsibility for the collection, storage, transportation and recycling of their products.
+Consumers now receive a full refund on deposit-bearing beverage containers.

 Recycling your deposit-bearing beverage containers will divert them from our provincial landfills, roadways and waterways and ultimately achieve better environmental outcomes.